For Reserve-based First Nations communities and urban based Indigenous communities, who are seeking to develop a Delegated Aboriginal Agency (DAA).

 Phase 1: Pre-planning

-This activity is intended to support community consultation, data collection and information gathering sufficient for the preparation of an initial community proposal and preliminary discussions with the province and Indigenous Affairs and Northern Development Canada (INAC).
+This activity is intended to support community consultation, data collection and information gathering sufficient for the preparation of an initial community proposal and preliminary discussions with the province and Indigenous Services Canada (ISC).

 This proposal should produce a detailed plan indicating the services required and how the community intends to establish these.
 It also must indicate community support for the development of an Delegated Aboriginal Agency (including band council resolutions for reserve based agencies).